-To use these ATMs you’ll only need to have your wallet and your 2FA app at hand.
+To use these ATMs you’ll only need to have your A crypto wallet is a user-friendly software or hardware used to manage private keys.
+There are software wallets for desktop...
+More and your 2FA app at hand.
 Some of them may also ask you for identification, depending on the country and the amount to be withdrawn.
-By scanning the ATM’s QR code, you can instantly confirm the transaction and get fiat currency in cash to use on your trip.
+By scanning the ATM’s A graphical representation of a public or private key.
+Scanning QR codes is a simple way to share keys between...
+More, you can instantly confirm the transaction and get fiat currency in cash to use on your trip.

 Pay attention to the security

 Taking care of your funds during a trip is a must, whether you use Bitcoin for travel or not.
-Among the essential security measures, in this case, is to take good care of your private key, if you have it with you.
+Among the essential security measures, in this case, is to take good care of your A cryptographic key that is used with an algorithm to encrypt and decrypt data.
+A cryptocurrency private key lets you...
+More, if you have it with you.
 Imagine losing your luggage and with it your seed… there would be no way to recover your funds.
 You should probably avoid hardware wallets as well, as you don’t want to lose them by accident.

 The best thing you can do is always carry your seeds with you, either in your memory or written down in something that you can attach to yourself.
 That object needs to be something simple and easy to attach somewhere or wear yourself.